coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/scratchpad.md

 - [ ] Trace emission — when does binding produce a trace? what trace?
 - [ ] Global ordering — is $\boldsymbol{\sigma}$ totally ordered? simultaneous bindings?
 - [ ] Initial conditions — starting states, initial trace sequence
-- [ ] Projection theorem — composed behavior restricts to individual TAM behavior
+- [ ] Projection theorem — composed behavior restricts to individual TA behavior
 - [ ] Equivalence — when are two composed systems behaviorally the same? (bisimulation)
 - [ ] Liveness / progress — can we guarantee no deadlock?